UK publishes draft legislation to implement the OECD’s Side-by-Side Pillar Two package

 However, a QDMTT will not meet the Consistency Standard where the QDMTT legislation does not include all the GloBE adjustments.
 In the case where the Consistency Standard is not met and the QDMTT does not qualify for the Safe Harbour, the Switch-off Rule is not relevant.

 On January 15, 2025, the OECD issued Administrative Guidance that included a central record of legislation with transitional qualified status for both the IIR (QIIRs) and DMTTs (QDMTTs), including the QDMTT Safe Harbour.
-This was updated on March 31, 2025.
+This was updated on March 31, 2025 and August 18, 2025.